ewhuang/simons_mouse/README.txt

 $ cd go_edge_prediction
 $ python make_gene_go_file.py.

+1.6 Plot the standard deviation distribution of the genes involved in both GO annotations and PPI networks.
+$ python standard_deviation_hist.py

 _________________ADDING GO NODES AND FORMATTING FOR CLUSTERING__________________
 2. After generating the gene-gene edges, we create files that will be sent to the simulated annealing code.
 Creates 4 files overall, a network and real